adamlukomski/iva/README.md

 # How to use

-Just start test_v06 in Matlab.
+Just start start_001 in Matlab.

-* test_v06 contains ode-based simulation of a biped
+* single_step contains ode-based simulation of a biped
-* dyn_v06 contains actual dynamics equation
+* dyn_v08 contains actual dynamics equation
-* dyn_v06_ev contains the events description
+* dyn_v08_ev contains the events description

-* basic_triple_pendulum is a start point for triple pendulum simulation

 In +robot/ there are scripts for all the robot structures used:

-* +robot/calc_triple.m is a script to generate equations for triple pendulum +robot/+triple/out_eva.mat contains saved model

-* +robot/calc_fullbody_arms.m is a script to generate equations for a full planar humanoid robot +robot/+fullbody/out_eva.mat contains saved model
+* +robot/calc_ are the scripts to generate equations for different model +robot/+... contains saved models

 # Bugs and other accidental features

-Works on Matlab 2012a, other untested.
+Works on Matlab R2012a, other untested.
+I noticed on Matlab R2016a that big .m files do not work AT ALL.
+Weird.
+I'm taking about 200kb+ files of pure mathematics, will have to check it later.

 Symbolic Math Toolbox is optional for pure testing, used for dynamics derivation and analysis (singularities).
 Some name conflicts may arise on Windows due to a couple of functions using case-sensitive names (adjoint representations Ad() ad()).

 Visible bugs: